teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 # Get started in Galaxy

 ## Create an account on Galaxy
-To use Galaxy's full potential, you need to register and create an account.
+To use Galaxy's full potential, you must register and create an account.
 You can skip this step if you already have a Galaxy account.

 {% snippet faqs/galaxy/account_create.md %}